Giannis scores 37 as Bucks finish sweep of Knicks

 Khris Middleton scored 17 points while Ersan Ilyasova had 14 points off the bench for the Bucks.
 Eric Bledsoe added 11 points.
 Julius Randle (25 points, 15 rebounds) had a double-double for the Knicks.
 RJ Barrett scored 22 points, and Bobby Portis (20 points) and Kevin Knox II (10 points) each reached double digits off the bench.

 Antetokounmpo and Middleton scored four points apiece in an 8-0 game-opening run for the Bucks.
 The Knicks missed their first five shots.
-Randle (eight points) and Mitchell Robinson (four points) combined to spark a 12-4 run for New York that closed Milwaukee's lead to 23-21.
-But the Bucks mounted another big quarter-opening run in the second when Antetokounmpo had five points in a 10-0 spurt that extended the lead to 39-23.
+Randle (eight points) and Mitchell Robinson (four points) combined to spark a 12-3 run for New York that closed Milwaukee's lead to 23-21.
+But the Bucks mounted another big quarter-opening spurt in the second when Antetokounmpo had five points in a 10-0 rush that extended the lead to 39-23.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)